ziem24/Brainfuck-C/README.md

 Size of the program is still **above** 10 bytes. <ins>We are learning.</ins>

-For all esolang extremists: the best thing I could do is this 440 byte version (if you ignore the newlines).
+For all esolang extremists: the best thing I could do is this 411 byte version (if you ignore the newlines and indents).
-This version has exceptions handled by the operating system among many other cutting-~~edge~~corner technologies.
+This version has exceptions handled by the operating system among many other cutting-~~corner~~edge technologies.
-If you run some faulty code on a PDP-8 or other old thing it may just nuke your computer.
+If you run faulty code on a PDP-8 or some other old thing it may just nuke your computer.
 ```c
 #include<stdio.h>
 #define B break;